 PSHE & Citizenship

-Our teaching at St Edward’s is driven by the desire for every child to fulfil their potential as a child of God and to establish their place and role within both the local and world-wide community.
-The delivery of PSHE (Personal Social and Health Education) alongside the broader remit of Citizenship and an awareness of their place in society, is woven into all of our teaching and learning experiences.
-The lessons are not taught in isolation.
+Our teaching at St Edward’s is driven by the desire for every child to fulfil their potential as a child of God and to establish their place and role within both the local and worldwide community.
+The delivery of PSHE (Personal Social and Health Education), alongside the broader remit of Citizenship, is woven into all of our teaching and learning experiences.
+PSHE & Citizenship are not taught in isolation.
 Our intention is for the broader themes to be woven into all of the work we do as a Catholic school.
 In this way, the children are encouraged to become responsible and respectful citizens with a conscience to better our God-given world.

-At St Edward’s, all children from Reception to Year 6 have dedicated curriculum time on PSHE and Citizenship.
+In addition, all children from Reception to Year 6 have discrete curriculum time each week dedicated to PSHE and Citizenship.
 Their experiences vary from:

 · The examination of character virtues in relation to topics such as Caring for Others, Helpfulness, Co-operation, Stress, Exercise and Peer Pressure.